Fuego

 Best Practices

-• Ensure PITR is enabled before relying on historical recovery.
+• Enable PITR before relying on historical recovery.